Paul Ticher

 0116 273 8191

-Find out more about Data Protection, Freedom of Information or Paul's services
+Find out more below about Data Protection and Freedom of Information or look at My services.

-Most people by now have a fairly good idea of the basics of Data Protection, but for a short introduction, see the free Guide in Books & Publications.
+Most people by now have a fairly good idea of the basics of Data Protection, especially after the publicity that surrounded the introduction of the General Data Protection Regulation in May 2018.

-For detailed – and free – information about the law, the best source is probably the Information Commissioner, who is the public official responsible for promoting and enforcing the Data Protection Act throughout the UK.
-Among the Commissioner's most useful publications for voluntary organisations are these Codes of Practice:
+For detailed – and free – information about the law, the best source is usually the Information Commissioner, who is the public official responsible for promoting and enforcing the Data Protection Act throughout the UK.
+Look at the section 'for organisations' to the bottom right on the ICO home page, and then at the guide to GDPR.

 Data Protection and Freedom of Information are often seen as intertwined.
 For public authorities this can certainly be the case.
 In the interests of open government, a public authority must (subject to a series of exemptions) provide information about its activities to anyone who puts in a request.